-Bathroom is regarded as one of the hazardous destinations of seniors for the ground that fatal injuries are common for seniors.
-Therefore, it requires executing bathroom safety tips for making bath safety for elderly.
-According to Centers for Disease Control and Prevention (CDC), seniors with the age of above 85, have the higher injury risk in the bathroom.
-The risk of falls in the bathroom mainly occurs due to the slippery bathtub floors and showers, the low height of the toilet and slippery floor tiles in the bathroom.
-However, the risk of bathroom injury can be reduced by taking some environmental modification.
+A bathroom is regarded as one of the hazardous destinations of seniors for the ground that fatal injuries are common for seniors.
+Therefore, it requires executing bathroom safety tips for making bath safety for the elderly.
+According to the Centers for Disease Control and Prevention (CDC), seniors the age above 85, have a higher injury risk in the bathroom.
+The risk of falls in the bathroom mainly occurs due to the slippery bathtub floors and showers, the low height of the toilet, and slippery floor tiles in the bathroom.
+However, the risk of bathroom injury can be reduced by taking some environmental modifications.
 For instance, using anti-slip bath tub mats, installing grab bars both inside and outside of the bathtub.
-Most of all, making senior trained about using bathroom accessories can be reduced potential injuries.
-Specially, young member of the family should be super vigilant when it comes to hazardous activities in the bathroom.
+Most of all, making seniors trained about using bathroom accessories can be reduced potential injuries.
+Especially, young members of the family should be super vigilant when it comes to hazardous activities in the bathroom.

 Bathroom Accident among seniors: A Comprehensive Study